vcvpaiva/clinical/README.md

 https://www.cdc.gov/flu/professionals/antivirals/summary-clinicians.htm

-try to construct a minitheory or at least a corpus of it and see what there is in Wikidata.
+and try to construct a minitheory or at least a corpus of it and see what there is already in Wikidata.

-But I haven't done anything yet. a friend sent me some easy "sentences" (examples.txt) so that I can at least try them in our GKR system and check how bad we're doing.
+But I haven't done anything yet.

+A friend sent me some easy "sentences" (examples.txt) so that I can at least try them in our GKR system and check how badly we're doing.

 GKR can't deal with conditionals, named entities or temporal phenomena, yet.
+(But in the se examples there's little of temporal and named entities. but lots of domain knowledge and condtionals.)

 12. Medical WordNet: a new methodology for the construction and validation of information resources for consumer health
 Authors: Barry  Smith and Christiane  Fellbaum